Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 Flags:
       --help                   Show context-sensitive help (also try --help-long and --help-man).
   -t, --access-token=ACCESS-TOKEN
-                               GitHub API Token - if unset, attempts to use this tool's stored token of its current default context. env var: GITHUB_ACCESS_TOKEN -u, --gh-user=GH-USER        github user to fetch repos of -o, --gh-org=GH-ORG          github org to fetch repos of --topic="hacktoberfest"  topic to add to repos -r, --remove                 Remove hacktoberfest topic from all repos Default false -l, --labels                 Add spam, invalid, and hacktoberfest-accepted labels to repo.
-Default true --type=public            Type of repo to filter to
+                               GitHub API Token - if unset, attempts to use this tool's stored token of its current default context. env var: GITHUB_ACCESS_TOKEN
+  -u, --gh-user=GH-USER        github user to fetch repos of -o, --gh-org=GH-ORG          github org to fetch repos of -p, --topic="hacktoberfest"  topic to add to repos -r, --remove                 Remove hacktoberfest topic from all repos -l, --labels                 Add spam, invalid, and hacktoberfest-accepted labels to repo
+      --type=public            Type of repo to filter to.
+Options: public, private, forks, sources, member, internal
 ```